pglpm/inferno/README.md

 Please report bugs and request features or specific documentation on [GitHub Issues](https://github.com/pglpm/inferno/issues).
 If you have other questions about application, theory, technical implementation, feel free to contact Luca <pglXYZ@portamanaXYZ.org> (remove 'XYZ' for anti-spam purposes).

+## Disclaimer

+No large language models were used in the production of this software and its documents.